gato78/Class-Projects/Project3phase4/readme.md

 2. vrepConst.py
 3. the appropriate remote API library: "remoteApi.dll" (Windows), "remoteApi.dylib" (Mac) or "remoteApi.so" (Linux)

-These structural files are downloaded by following the instructions from coppeliarobotics: https://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm
+These structural files are downloaded by following the instruction from CoppeliaRobotics: https://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm

 ## 2. In V-REP, load the scene and robot.
 1. Open "new_map.ttt" file with V-REP.